 I planned to arrive fifteen minutes early because I hate being late.
-When I got there, she hadn’t arrived so I made a reservation and decided to stand outside.
+When I got there, she hadn’t arrived so I put my name in for a table and decided to stand outside.
 It wasn’t too cold, but I could see my breath.
 I wore jeans and a thick peacoat.
 There I waited, on a sidewalk, nervous yet excited.
 Then she arrived.
 She wore jeans and a pink coat.
-She seemed to bounce when she walked and her hair, tied up in a ponytail, bounced along behind her.
-From side to side like a counterbalance.
+She seemed to bounce when she walked and her hair, tied up in a ponytail, bounced along behind her from side to side like a counterbalance.
 A way to physically balance the life beaming out of her.
 She smiled and I froze.
 A giddiness rose in me that overrode the nervousness and I smiled back.

 “Ryan?” she asked.

 “That’s me.”
 We hugged, not really knowing what else to do.